Shilpanarayan20/Handwriting_Gesture_Recognition/README.md

 # How to run network

+* Try Google Colab

-* Import the network .py file from model folder
+* Import the network .ipynb file from model\ipynb_files folder

+or

 * Run With Jupyter Notebook

 * Can be trained and tested with the data available in dataset folder or can replace the X_train, Y_train, X_test, Y_test as you want.

 # How to predict using saved models